-Regional Growth NSW Development Corporation's focus for the 2021 financial year has been progressing delivery of the Special Activation Precincts in Parkes and Wagga Wagga.
-Additionally, the corporation has been supporting planning of precincts in development in Moree, Snowy Mountains, Williamtown and Narrabri.
+Regional Growth NSW Development Corporation's focus for the 2021-22 financial year has been progressing delivery of the precincts in Parkes and Wagga Wagga, including commencing Stage 1 infrastructure works in Parkes and undertaking delivery planning in Moree and the Snowy Mountains.
+Additionally, the corporation has been supporting planning of precincts in development in Williamtown and Narrabri.